Virusnest/SoftwareDevSAT/Criteria3/SRS.md

   Linux and Macos are priority as they are my primary development platforms and it would be pointless developing on a platform that can't be used to debug / test.

-  I have chosen to use my own c# custom framework as it will reduce development time, allowing for faster itteration and debugging due to being familar with C# as the language I use for development the most and having written the framework.
+  I have chosen to use my own c# custom framework acs it will reduce development time, allowing for faster itteration and debugging due to being familar with C# as the language I use for development the most and having written the framework.